birantaltinel/RobotWars/README.md

 * Lombok, to generate boilerplate code at compile time to keep development clean and fast.
 * Openhft CompilerUtils, to dynamically compile and load code into the memory.

-### Architectural and Design choices
+### Architectural Choices and Implementation Tradeoffs

-I made the choices that I saw necessary in order to quickly build a playable MVP version in the limited time that I had.
+I made the choices that I saw necessary in order to quickly build a playable MVP version in the limited time that I had, meanwhile trying to keep a well software structure which is maintainable and extendable.

 * I chose to use the Swing library instead of going ASCII style, because it was convenient enough to quickly build a GUI with basic components and animation.
 The best part is the fact that it's quite easy to quickly extend and enrich the interface of the game, using the hierarchical structure of Swing that makes it really easy to add, remove and animate visual components.
 * I chose the robot language to be the subset of the Java language, because in this way I could both be able to make use of dynamically loading code and build the application in short amount of time.
 * I tried to employ good object-oriented practices in order to have the possibility of more easily extending the game with new types of entities, even though I must admit I didn't have time to use enough design patterns.
 * I chose to make the coordinate system start from the upper-left corner as the Swing library to avoid extending the development time.
+* Simplify the game logic as much as possible in order to make it possible for Robot AI developers to easily write Robot AI, and focus on strategies instead of geometric calculations.

+### Things to improve

+The game is quite basic in its mechanics and the visual representation if far from stunning.
+However, if I had more time, there are certainly things that I would improve.

+* Instead of forcing the robot programmers to implement a strategy for every turn, I would let them implement the logic for the entire duration of the battle and handle the robot programs through a simulation of the computer resources as can be found in CRobots and similar projects.
+* Handling different speeds for robots and rockets is quite buggy, and this would be one of the first things I would improve after the major change mentioned in the previous point.
+* Implementing more realistic physical interactions; such as crashing into each other, acceleration, more realistic cannon reloading etc.
+* I would definitely improve the UI to create a better representation of the battle which makes it easier to understand what's going on in the battlefield.
+* I would base all variables in configuration files in order to quickly adjust various settings.
+* Create a security mechanism that prevents the dynamically loaded code to access the forbidden resources.

 ## Running Instructions